-If there is a distinctive politics in Strauss's writings, it concerns almost exclusively what could be called the politics of philosophy.
-How do you understand this? - - "The reat of all madern doubness from the seventeenth continue on is the chassing of the "The root of all modern darkness from the seventeenth century on is the obscuring of the difference between theory and praxis" Leo Strauss.
+4. If there is a distinctive politics in Strauss's writings, it concerns almost exclusively what could be called the politics of philosophy.
+How do you understand this ?

+"The root of all modern darkness from the seventeenth century on is the obscuring of the difference between theory and praxis...."
+Leo Strauss.
 Comment.